 Please visit the Office of Admissions and Financial Aid for

 Admission is based on academic merit, with consideration given to achievements of the applicants in all aspects.
 An applicant’s chances of admission are also influenced by the overall quality of the applicants in the particular year.
 The intake quality has increased year on year.

-For 2020 entry, the minimum entrance requirements for applicants taking GCE/IAL are Grades AAA or above in 3 GCE/IAL Advanced Level non-language subjects OR in English plus 2 GCE/IAL Advanced Level non-language subjects attempted by applicants in one sitting.
+For 2024 entry, to be considered for admission applicants taking GCE/IAL should normally achieve Grades AAA or above in 3 GCE/IAL Advanced Level non-language subjects OR in English plus 2 GCE/IAL Advanced Level non-language subjects attempted by applicants in one sitting.
 Students who take both Mathematics and Further Mathematics will have one of the subjects counted, but not both.
-For IB applicants the minimum is 38 out of 45 points, grade 5 for English (Higher Level) or grade 6 for English (Standard Level), and grade 4 in each of the remaining five subjects.
-In light of the fierce competition for places, merely meeting the minimum does not guarantee an offer.
+Applicants taking IB should achieve at least 35 out of 45 points, grade 5 for English (Higher Level) or grade 6 for English (Standard Level), and grade 4 in each of the remaining five subjects.
+In light of the fierce competition for places, merely meeting the above requirements does not guarantee an offer.

 There is no formal subject preference, except that for IB exam the English subject taken to fulfill the Faculty’s language requirement must be either English A: Literature (Higher Level/ Standard Level), English A: Language and Literature (Higher Level/ Standard Level) or English B (Higher Level).

 No. Advanced standing is not applicable to LLB students.

 Applicants must have attained an acceptable level of proficiency in the English and Chinese languages.
 Waiver of the Chinese language admission requirement may be granted, at the discretion of the Faculty Dean, on the condition that the applicant concerned should have pursued a curriculum leading to a non-local qualification at secondary level or above prior to admission.